miguelgr/image-describer/README.md

 `docker-compose run -p 9000:9000 api bash`  and then `python manage.py createsuperuser`

-This will allow to see the task results.
+The admin shows the task results.

 **Test and Debug**:

-To test the integration run `python test_service.py` from the `src` folder when both services are up and running
+To test the integration run `python test_service.py` from the `src` folder when both services are up and running.

 To run unit tests: